alexrp/augmentrex/README.md

   `patch-cc-agent; patch-long-ray-vm; key --add -s F1 patch-long-ray-vm` to enable `patch-cc-agent` and `patch-long-ray-vm` at startup and set a Shift+F1 key binding to toggle `patch-long-ray-vm`.

+## Usage

+Simply launch `Augmentrex.exe`.
+Augmentrex will locate the game executable via Steam and launch it for you, then attach to the game process.

+Once the game is open, you can type `patch-long-ray-vm` and/or `patch-cc-agent` to toggle those patches (even during gameplay).

 ## Known Issues